JoseMiguelFrade/Automated-Repository/README.md

      ```sh
      AutomatedRepository_win.exe
      ```
+  **Ubuntu**
+  -  Run the setup script to check pre-requisites, build environment files, and install pip and Node.js dependencies.
+     ```sh
+     setup_linux.sh
+     ```

+   - Start the Automated Repository application.
+     ```sh
+     AutomatedRepository_Linux.sh
+     ````

+  **Known Issues - Ubuntu**:
+  - It may be necessary to rename geckodriver to geckodriver.exe.
+  - If firefox browser was installed by default with Ubuntu, it may be necessary to remove it and re-install it via apt.
+There is a known issue with firefox installed via snap and Selenium.
+We recommend this guide: [Resolve Issue With Firefox - Selenium](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04)

 ## Thesis Information

 This project is part of a thesis conducted at the Instituto Politécnico de Leiria.